oracle-livelabs/apex/forms-to-apex/forms-to-apex/2-mapping-forms-to-apex/2-mapping-forms-to-apex.md

     ![Alerts](images/alerts.png " ")

 2. **Blocks**:
 Blocks will usually correspond to a region type in APEX.
 As discussed in Lab 1, blocks are either associated with a database object or not.
-The block type and the data source type are what determine what [region type](https://docs.oracle.com/en/database/oracle/apex/24.1/aeacc/regions.html) we map to in APEX.
+The block type and the data source type determine which region type [region type](https://docs.oracle.com/en/database/oracle/apex/24.1/aeacc/regions.html) we map to in APEX.
 For example, if in Forms, we have a report based on a view, this can be mapped to an interactive report region with data source view.

     ![Blocks](images/blocks1.png " ")